 - Minimize transaction and MER costs.

-Year 1 UPDATE = C: We didn't do so well in this category because we feel that the market is really expensive right now, as I've covered in this post.
-We focus on value investing and the yields are just not very good right now.
-So, we're biding our time waiting for a sale and we're very comfortable with that.
+2015 (Year 2) UPDATE = D: We still didn't do so well in this category because we believe the market is really expensive right now, as I've covered in this post.
+We're biding our time waiting for a sale and we're very comfortable with that.
 We intend to buy and hold, hold, hold...
-Of course, we have invested some, but we're still waiting on the side lines for a better deal.
-We also need to move some investments to lower cost funds and, there's no reason why we haven't done so yet.
-That's definitely going to be a focus this year.
+Of course, we have invested some, but we're still waiting on the side lines for a better deal (despite a dip in stocks in 2015, it still just felt too expensive).
+We also need to move some investments to lower cost funds and there's no reason why we haven't done so yet—in fact, that inaction has cost me over $500 this year.
+That's definitely going to be a focus for 2016.

 What about you?
 Have you set a savings goal?
 A net worth goal?
 Are you focused on financial independence?
 I'd love to hear about it.

 *The 25 years assumes is very conservative, assuming we would make 0% interest and earn $0 income during this time.
 Pretty unlikely!

 **I have no RRSP room at this point, given I have no personal earned income to report.
 All income currently goes to our company and I have not earned a wage in 2015.